codacy/docs/docs/repositories/commits.md

 -   **Coverage variation:** Variation of code coverage percentage relative to the {% if page.meta.page_name == "commit" %}parent commit{% else %}target branch{% endif %}

 Depending on the languages being analyzed or if you haven't [set up coverage for your repository](../coverage-reporter/index.md), some metrics **may not be calculated** (represented by `-`).

+The option **Show files without code quality changes** allows you to list all files that the {{ page.meta.page_name }} updated, even if their code quality metrics didn't change.

 <!-- vale off -->
 ![Files tab](images/{{ page.meta.file_name }}-tab-files.png)